 Research on treating ADHD with CBD

-While the results of the study were inconclusive, it did find some evidence to suggest that cannabis use contributed to an increased ability to cope with the symptoms of these disorders.
+While the results of the study were inconclusive, it did find some evidence that cbd and cannabis use contributed to an increased ability to cope with the symptoms of these disorders.

 ADHD and substance abuse

 A study for the year 2014, for instance, found that the more the attention deficit that was noticed in childhood, the greater was the chance of severe substance abuse in adulthood.
 In another study conducted in 2017, close to 200 students with ADHD were assessed for their impulsivity and their drug abuse potential.

-CBD oil may offer advantages over conventional medications for ADHD
+CBD Oil for ADD/ADHD: CBD oil may offer advantages over conventional medications for ADHD

 Conventional ADHD drugs can be either the stimulant type, or the non-stimulant type.
 Three out of four children in America who are prescribed ADHD medication receive the stimulant-type drug.
 These are preferred, but they do come with difficult side effects such as weight loss, dry mouth and insomnia.
 Non-stimulant medications come with these unintended effects, too, although they are rare.

 While some people experience drowsiness or an upset stomach, most complain of few incidental effects.
 Doses of up to 1,500 mg a day are shown to be well-tolerated.
 Cannabidiol (CBD) oil can be fast acting, as well.
 In many cases, it acts within 20 minutes of ingestion.

-Using CBD oil
+Using CBD oil for ADHD

 CBD oil is typically consumed through the oral route, but it is not swallowed.
 Instead, a drop, or several drops depending on therapeutic dose, is placed under the tongue in order to expose the mucous glands to the substance.
 This method is called Sublingual dosing.